russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Concepts/Selection Statements.md

 > [!NOTE]
 >
-> Mr. Gordon generated this concept summary and the related exercises using the Claude Anthropic AI.
+> Mr. Gordon generated this concept summary and the related exercises using the Claude Anthropic large language model.
 >
 > He then edited the results for clarity, accuracy, and brevity.